 Continental designs and makes its tyres to provide thousands of miles of excellent service.
 Achieve maximum benefit from your tyres by taking care to avoid damage from improper use that may shorten their lifespan.

 The conditions that you subject your tyres to during daily use – inflation pressure, load, speed, road hazard damage and so on – are key to determining service life.
 So too is regular rotation and proper storage of your tyres.
 But since service conditions vary widely from car to car and driver to driver, to apply universal predictions on how long a tyre will last is impossible.

 Road safety professionals say a regular tyre check is something every driver should do.
-Continental Tyres has produced this helpful how to video where motoring expert and TV presenter Jonny Smith reveals how to perform a simple tyre check.
-In addition to this tyre inspection, Watch these Continental videos on how to check your tyre pressures and how to check your tyre tread depths.
+We have produced this helpful how to video where motoring expert and TV presenter Jonny Smith reveals how to perform a simple tyre check.
+In addition to this tyre inspection, Watch our videos on how to check your tyre pressures and how to check your tyre tread depths.

 However, you can be proactive and increase the longevity of your tyres through proper maintenance.
 To avoid having to buy replacement tyres prematurely, things to consider include:

 Here’s a simple tip to help in determining the age of your tyres: it’s written on the sidewall!
 You can calculate the physical age of any car tyre by examining the markings on the tyre sidewall following the “DOT” lettering:

 For example, a tyre with XXXXXXX2714 after the DOT lettering has a manufacture date in the 27th week of 2014.